 3.6.
-LAB ANALYSIS, SHELF LIFE VALIDATION AND SENSORY TESTING
+LAB ANALYSIS, SHELF LIFE, VALIDATION AND SENSORY TESTING

-The contracting authority is responsible for ensuring compliance for laboratory analysis, shelf life validation and sensory testing, as described in this document.
+The contracting authority (in conjunction with the requiring nation's technical authority) is responsible for ensuring compliance for laboratory analysis, shelf life validation and sensory testing, as described in this document.